Apologetics: Course Syllabus

 The purpose of the class is to equip the student with an ability to articulate and defend the Christian world and life view in the context of personal evangelism.
 It aims to grow the student in the Christian life skill of sharing his/her faith.

 Write a letter to a skeptical friend inviting them to discuss the Christian faith.

 Write a two page account of your personal testimony.

-Complete a REFLECTION paper of five to ten pages, showing a vigorous level of interaction with one or more of the class lectures on science, philosophy, or history.
+Complete a REFLECTION paper of three to five pages, showing a vigorous level of interaction with one or more of the class lectures on science, philosophy, or history.
 Papers should be double spaced, normal margins of one inch, times new roman font.
 A thesis for the paper must be chosen and submitted to the instructor before authoring the paper.
 All papers will then be checked for plagiarism using grammerly.

 Due Dates: Due dates will be discussed in first class.
 All projects must be completed by midnight of the final class session and must be submitted via email (not handed in).

 Note: To take on-line version of the course via distance learning, click here.